woohgit/changelog_client/README.md

 client.send('This is the message', 8, 'my-category')
 ```

+Alternatively you can add extra headers:

+client.send('This is the message', 'INFO', 'misc', 'Authorization' => 'Basic b64encoded')

 On success, it returs `true` on failure, it returns `false`.

 ## Default built-in severities